AndyObtiva/super_module/README.md

 end
 ```

-With `include SuperModule` declared on top, developers can directly add class method invocations and definitions inside the module's body, and [`SuperModule`](https://github.com/AndyObtiva/super_module) takes care of automatically mixing them into classes that include the module.
+Using `super_module`, developers can directly add class method invocations and definitions inside the module's body, and [`SuperModule`](https://github.com/AndyObtiva/super_module) takes care of automatically mixing them into classes that include the module.

 As a result, [SuperModule](https://rubygems.org/gems/super_module) collapses the difference between extending a super class and including a super module, thus encouraging developers to write simpler code while making better Object-Oriented Design decisions.